ismnoiet/JSJargon/README.md

 ## Used libraries:

-A big thank you for the open source community and especially the people working on the following libraries
+A big thank you for the open source community and especially the people working on the following libraries:
 * **Jquery** [url](https://code.jquery.com/jquery-2.1.4.min.js).
 * **Markdown-js** [url](https://github.com/evilstreak/markdown-js).
 * **Fuzzy**  [url](https://github.com/mattyork/fuzzy).